digitalwhiteout/finder_translator/README.md

 translate finder metadata to xml/exif

-alpha version:
+beta version:
 ------------
-first working prototype, no clean up, no tests, no safety!
+prototype, fully documented, partly tested, no safety!

 Use at your own risk, may corrupt data!